solita/solita.github.com/_posts/2024-07-22-the-x-files.md

 or even some incantations to copy-paste from the README.
 These interfaces tend to (d)evolve into bespoke monstrosities that start to teeter on the line of "if it works, don't touch it".
-These interfaces are also an important of the SDLC pipeline, as they remove discrepancies between the developer workstations and CI, both using the same interface.
+These interfaces are also an important of the SDLC pipeline, as they remove discrepancies between the developer workstations and CI, both using the same exact steps to reach a result.

 You have probably seen a Bash script or a Makefile that looks like the content of some arcane scrolls and have no idea how it works, why it has to be like that, and why the heck does it not